ofiwg/libfabric/man/fi_tagged.3.md

   generated until the operation has been successfully transmitted and is no longer being tracked by the provider.

+*FI_MATCH_COMPLETE*
+: Applies to fi_tsendmsg.
+Indicates that a completion should be generated only after the message has either been matched with a tagged buffer or was discarded by the target application.

 *FI_FENCE*
 : Applies to transmits.
 Indicates that the requested operation, also known as the fenced operation, and any operation posted after the